Improved Constraints on Effective Top Quark Interactions using Edge Convolution Networks: Acknowledgements

 \section{Acknowledgements}

 This work is supported by the UK Science and Technology Facilities Council (STFC) under grant ST/T000945/1.
 O.A. is funded by a STFC studentship under grant ST/V506692/1.
 S.B. is funded by a Scottish Data Intensive Science Triangle (ScotDIST) studentship under grant ST/P006809/1.
-C.E. is supported by the IPPP Associateship Scheme.
+C.E. is supported by the IPPP Associateship Scheme and the Leverhulme Trust under grant RPG-2021-031.
 P.S. is funded by a STFC studentship under grant ST/T506102/1.